mkfeuhrer/game-of-life-java/README.md

 ## Limitation

-- Project works for any input, but dynamic array expansion doesnt work.
+- Project works for any input, but dynamic array expansion in all direction doesnt work.
 - Throws out of bound if board size is exceeded.
+- Grid can only expand right

 [1]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life